timtadh/zhang-shasha/Readme.md

 Installation
 ------------

-Sleepytree requires at least Python 2.5 and the [`editdist`](http://pypi.python.org/pypi/editdist/0.1) module.
+Sleepytree requires at least Python 2.5.
+If the [`editdist`](http://pypi.python.org/pypi/editdist/0.1) module is installed, it will be used to determine replacement cost instead of a simple 1/0 equality comparison.

 Installation: